-Tulips (Tulipa spp.) are normally grown from bulbs, but tulip lovers may enjoy experimenting with growing tulips from seeds -- a project that takes a while.
+Tulips (Tulipa spp.) are normally grown from bulbs, but tulip lovers may enjoy experimenting with planting tulip seeds -- a project that takes a while.
 Seeds taken from the showy hybrids in your garden may occasionally sprout, but they rarely grow true to the parent plant.
-Species tulips, such as "Tarda" (Tulipa "Tarda"), produce viable seeds that grow true to the variety.
+Species tulips, such as 'Tarda' (Tulipa 'Tarda'), produce viable seeds that grow true to the variety.
 Tulips are hardy in U.S. Department of Agriculture plant hardiness zones 4 through 10.

-After you allow the tulips' seed pods to completely develop, harvest the seeds from the dried pods.
+After you allow the tulip seed pod to completely develop, harvest the seeds from the dried pod.
 Let the seeds finish drying on a plate in a warm location for at least one week before storing them in the refrigerator for 90 days.
 Place the seeds on a barely damp paper towel or in moist peat moss in a plastic bag for storage.
-Because tulips are native to the arid regions of eastern Europe and Central Asia, both the seeds and bulbs require temperatures between 32 and 45 degrees Fahrenheit to sprout and develop into plants.
+Clearly label the bags with the species and cultivar name and date.
+Because tulips are native to the arid regions of eastern Europe and Central Asia, both the seeds and bulbs require a chilling period with temperatures between 32 and 45 degrees Fahrenheit to sprout and develop into plants.

 Prepare the Soil